Robust and Scalable Bayes via a Median of Subset Posterior Measures: Preliminaries

-Theorem \ref{thm:main} implies that the concentration of the geometric median of independent estimators around the true parameter value improves geometrically fast with respect to the number of such estimators, while the estimation rate is preserved.
-In our case, these estimators will be the posterior distributions based on disjoint subsets of observations.
-Parameter $\gamma$ allows to take the corrupted observations into account: if the initial sample contains not more than $\lfloor\gamma m\rfloor$ outliers (of arbitrary nature), then at most $\lfloor\gamma m\rfloor$ estimators amongst $\{\theta_1,\ldots,\theta_m\}$ can be affected.
+Theorem \ref{thm:main} implies that the concentration of the geometric median of independent estimators around the ``true'' parameter value improves geometrically fast with respect to the number of such estimators, while the estimation rate is preserved, up to a constant.
+In our case, the role of $\hat\theta_j$'s will be played by posterior distributions based on disjoint subsets of observations, viewed as elements of the space of signed measures equipped with a suitable distance.

+Parameter $\kappa$ allows taking corrupted observations into account: if the initial sample contains not more than $\lfloor\kappa m\rfloor$ outliers (of arbitrary nature), then at most $\lfloor\kappa m\rfloor$ estimators amongst $\{\theta_1,\ldots,\theta_m\}$ can be affected but their median remains stable, still being close to the unknown $\theta_0$ with high probability.
+To clarify the notion of ``robustness'' that such a statement provides, assume that $\hat\theta_1,\ldots,\hat\theta_m$ are consistent estimators of $\theta_0$ based on disjoint samples of size $n/m$ each.
+If $\frac{n}{m}\to \infty$, then $\frac{\kappa m}{n}\to 0$, hence the breakdown point of the estimator $\hat\theta_\ast$ is $0$ is general.
+However, it is able to handle a number of outliers that grows like $o(n)$ while preserving consistency, which is the best one can hope for without imposing any additional assumptions on the underlying distribution, parameter of interest or nature of the outliers.

+Let us also mention that the the geometric median of a collection of points in a Hilbert space belongs to the convex hull of these points.
+Thus, one can think about ``downweighing'' some observations (potential outliers) and increasing the weight of others, and geometric median gives a way to formalize this approach.
+The median $\med_0$ defined in (\ref{eq:nemir0}) corresponds to the extreme case when all but one weight are equal to $0$.
+Its potential advantage lies in the fact that its evaluation requires only the knowledge of pairwise distances $d(\hat\theta_i,\hat\theta_j), \ i,j=1,\ldots, m$, see (\ref{eq:eps_ast}).